TegaRorobi/FileCrypt/development_notes.md

 # Endpoints
 - `/upload/` - A user uploads an encrypted resource.
 User has to be authenticated to perform this action.
 The uploaded file is encrypted, and The In response, they get an encryption key.

+When accessing an encrypted resource
+I'm still working out the logic for this, but what I'll do for now is that when I get a request asking for an encrypted resourc, I'll use the utils.EncryptionManager class to decrypt the resource, save it somewhere, and then provide a url to it where it can be viewed.
+Therefore, I'll return the url to the resource on my server as a response.

+# Integrating a KMS For Key Management

+- Take two users, User A and User B.
+- User A encrypts the resource, and gets an encryption key identifier from FileCrypt.
+- User B gets the key identifier from User A, and tries to decrypt the resource using that identifier.

+To get the Key identifier I'll send to User A, I'll make a request to the KMS with an ID for the data I'm encrypting, perhaps a database ID.
+KMS links this data ID with the Encryption key version, and KMS stores this mapping internally.

+When User B tries to decrypt the resource using the key identifier, I send a request again, to the KMS.
+I send the identifier and then the resource ID.
+KMS determines the Encyption Key version with the mapping, and provides the correct encryption key for decrypting the resource.
+I use that key, decrypt the resource, and make it available to user B.

+> KMS regularly rotates the actual encryption keys, and then uses a mapping to get the correct key version when I provide the resource's ID.